Research interests

 We have previously identified the Arabidopsis factors (writers) required for the m6A methylation of mRNA (Ruzicka et al., 2017).
-Currently, we are investigating the molecular mechanism(s) underlying the role of m6A in auxin-dependent processes (Zemlyanskaya et al., unpublished).
-We have also recently uncovered how alternative splicing interferes with the major auxin transporter PIN7 (Kashkan et al., 2022c,b), currently seeking the upstream cues regulating this process.
-Furthermore, we also explore how AS interferes with the signaling pathways of abscisic acid (Timofeyenko et al., unpublished).
-We have also developed some tools.
-First, a box where the temporal dynamics of seedling morphology can be monitored under various light conditions or even in the dark (Kashkan et al., 2022a).
-Second, a machine-learning algorithm allowing for evolutional analysis of protein splice isoforms, even with a user-friendly interface (Timofeyenko et al., 2023, catsnap.cesnet.cz).
+Later, we proposed the possible molecular mechanism(s) underlying the role of m6A in auxin-dependent processes (Zemlyanskaya et al., 2023).
+We are currently studying the importance of subcellular compartmentalization of another RNA modification, t6A on tRNA (Zemlyanskaya et al., unpublished).
+Additionally, we uncovered earlier how AS interferes with the function of the major auxin transporter PIN7 (Kashkan et al., 2020, 2022b).
+We are currently seeking the upstream (possibly m6A-related) cues regulating this process (Viveka et al., unpublished).
+We are also currently exploring selected examples of how AS can impact auxin signaling (Sun et al., unpublished) and auxin synthesis (Yamoune et al., unpublished).

 Team